IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### width
 The width of a Canvas or content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.
+The value _MUST_ be either an integer or a float.

  * A Canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one.
 If it has a width, it _MUST_ also have a height.
  * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.